0xsuryansh/searchNBAMonorepo/README.md

-This is commit implemented average_similarity with cosine similarity
+This is commit removing unused import and print statement